VihaanMotwani/EduLLM/README.md

 ### 5. Running the Application

-To run the full application, you need to have **two terminals** running simultaneously.
+To run the full application, you need to have **three services** running: the Qdrant server, the backend, and the frontend.

+* **Service 1: Qdrant Server**
+    * This should be running based on your setup from Step 2a.

 * **Terminal 1: Start the Backend**
     ```bash